Master of Theological Studies

 Applicants holding a bachelor's degree or its equivalent from a recognized university or college, having achieved at least a B- average, will be considered for admission to the M.T.S. program.

-Of the twenty course credits required for the program, five will be required introductions to bible (Old Testament, New Testament), history, theology, and pastoral theology and each must be supplemented by two further courses in each of the four departmental fields.
-All students must enrol in a one-credit course of independent studies in their final term in which they will engage in a summative reflective exercise resulting in a substantive report or major paper; those considering the possibility of further graduate work in theology are advised to complete a further independent research paper for course credit.
+Of the twenty course credits required for the program, five will be required introductions to bible (Old Testament, New Testament), history, theology, and pastoral theology and each must be supplemented by two further courses in each of the four program areas (biblical, historical, pastoral and theological studies).
+All students must enrol in a one-credit course of independent studies in their final term in which they will engage in a summative reflective exercise resulting in a substantive report or major paper.
+The summative exercise may also be a work of graphic art, a musical composition, a poem or other creative piece, with accompanying written commentary.
+Those considering the possibility of further graduate work in theology are advised to complete a two-credit thesis as the summative reflective exercise.
 The remaining five or six courses are electives, permitting students to concentrate their studies in areas of particular interest.

 |BIBLE||HISTORY||PASTORAL||THEOLOGY||INDEPENDENT STUDY||OPEN ELECTIVES|